hashicorp/terraform/website/docs/provisioners/chef.html.markdown

 * `recreate_client (boolean)` - (Optional) If `true`, first delete any existing Chef Node and Client before registering the new Chef Client.

+* `retry_on_error (list of integers)` - (Optional) The error codes upon which Terraform should gracefully retry the provisioning process.
+Intended for use with [Chef RFC062 codes.](https://github.com/chef-boneyard/chef-rfc/blob/69a19f632cceffe965bafaad6765e3376068fd5b/rfc062-exit-status.md)

 * `run_list (array)` - (Optional) A list with recipes that will be invoked during the initial Chef Client run.
 The run-list will also be saved to the Chef Server after a successful